verdaccio/e2e-tests/README.md

 > This is a copy of `verdaccio/verdaccio` e2e for 6.x, test are on sync

-## What is included on these test?
+What is included on these test?

+## With docker (docker compose)
+ - nginx proxy
+ - apache proxy
+ - using plugins

+All docker test are run with GitHub Actions

+## With npm cli

 - Default configuration only
 - Test with all popular package managers: